tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 They need to convince the client that "www.example.com" can be accessed through the seemingly unrelated "cdn-node-xyz.example.net".
 Most CDN have deployed DNS-based solutions to this problem.

+## Related work

+The ORIGIN frame defined for HTTP/2 [@?RFC8336] can be used to flag content provided by the hidden server.
+Secondary certificate authentication [@?I-D.ietf-httpbis-http2-secondary-certs] can be used to manage authentication of hidden server content, or to perform client authentication before accessing hidden content.

 # Security Considerations {#secusec}